Our services will remain fully functional throughout this difficult time. We promise that our guarantees

-Has a lack of sufficient property to provide for any reasonable needs and
+Has a lack of sufficient property to provide for reasonable needs and

 Will be unable to support himself or herself through any obtainable employment.

-An award of maintenance is based on these potential factors:
+An award of maintenance is based on the following potential factors:

 The time necessary to find sufficient education and training that would enable the spouse to obtain appropriate employment;